 At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.

-We offer CMS Training at regular intervals throughout the year.
-Editors must attend CMS Training to activate their Cascade account, regardless of any prior web editing experience.
+CMS Training is offered at regular intervals throughout the year.
+New web editors must attend CMS Training to activate their Cascade account, regardless of any prior web editing experience.

-Audience: This class is mandatory for new web editors of sites in the responsive web templates.
-Please enroll in this this class only if the site you will be editing is already in the responsive templates or close to launching.
+Audience: This class is mandatory for new web editors of sites in the new standard university web templates (sites that look like this one).
+Please enroll in this class only if the site you will be editing is already in the new templates or close to launching.

-Overview: Learn the basics of maintaining and editing a website the responsive web templates.
-As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to and publish content.
+Overview: Learn the basics of maintaining and editing a website the new standard university templates.
+As a web editor, you will learn best practices for editing web content at Brandeis, overview of responsive and accessible web content, how to navigate the CMS and how to publish content.